Content marketing has taken over. You hear about it all the time.

 Demand for video continues to climb, but with low supply in the marketplace, there couldn’t be a more optimal time for you to meet audiences with great content in this format.

-So, while creating a YouTube channel is the smartest way to host your video and share across platforms, you may still be looking for some tools to help you create your video content.
+So, while creating and promoting a YouTube channel is the smartest way to host your video and share across platforms, you may still be looking for some tools to help you create your video content.
 Here’s a few free quality tools to check out: Splice, Clips, Adobe Premiere Clip.

 If your audience is on LinkedIn it’s definitely worth considering publishing your content on LinkedIn Pulse.
 Much like Medium, this offers a seamless publishing experience which will produce a mobile optimized article that you can easily share with your connections.